Please like and follow me!

 After working as a designer and animation technician, she decided to go into the education sector, working in a care home for visually impaired students and being teaching assistant in a primary school.
 She kept her hand in art, design and animation by using her skills to teach children and young adults in these subjects and working on various freelance art projects.

-In July 2010, Helen was chosen as one of 15 top prize winners in a Walker's Crisps viral marketing campaign.
+Helen was chosen as one of 15 top prize winners in a Walker's Crisps viral marketing campaign.
 Her 30 second animation 'African Crispy Safari 'was chosen by judges to win the flavour category of South African Sweet Chutney.
 She was then whisked off to London to a winner's ceremony with flowing champagne!

 Helen has worked in design, illustration and video throughout the past decade, and now lives in Manchester looking for her next adventure.